Codecademy/docs/content/general/concepts/what-is-the-factory-pattern/what-is-the-factory-pattern.md

 - 'paths/computer-science'
 ---
 The _factory pattern_ defers instantiation logic of a parent abstract class to its concrete sub-classes.
-At time of object creation, the specific class type may not be known, in which a factory method is used to decouple this identifying logic.
+At time of object creation, the specific class type may not be known, in which a creator class' factory method is used to decouple this identifying logic.
 This is typically done through the methods parameters and a switch statement.

 ## UML Design